Mahāsaṅghika Vinaya

 Without disturbing, without transgressing in speech, practising according to the laid-down precepts,

-Knowing the right measure of food, always living happily in seclusion,
+Knowing the right measure of food, always living happily in a remote place,

 Kakusandha Buddha, the Tathāgata, worthy of offerings, the perfectly enlightened one, first spoke this pātimokkha to his quiet sangha:

-Just as bees when they collect from flowers, do not damage their color or scent,
+Just as when bees collect from flowers, they don’t damage their color or scent,

 Just taking their flavor they depart; A bhikkhu entering a village